aimsinnovation/aims-custom-rules/README.md

 #### 1. To use this script need to install NodeJs version LTS locally and npm or yarn.
 #### 2. Run command in terminal **_yarn_** or **_npm i_** for install some libs.
 #### 3. Fill JSON in the **_data_** folder in the project.
-Some explanation for fields in JSON.
+Some explanations for fields in JSON.

 **_masterApiUrl_** <br />
 set to one of three values, depending on the environment in which the queries are to be executed